What is a Linux Distribution Made of?

 Bootloader

-The bootloader is what boots the machine.
-There are two types of boot processes for any operating system: EFI and Legacy boot.
-Most Linux distributions use a package called GRUB to handle this process.
-However, some newer distributions have started using systemd-boot instead of GRUB.
+The bootloader is what starts the machine.
+There are two types of boot processes: EFI and Legacy BIOS.
+Most Linux distributions use GRUB to handle this.
+Newer distributions are increasingly shipping with systemd-boot as an alternative.

 Display Renderer